On our walk back from the park, my nephew picked up a maple leaf from the ground and began wiping it against the sides of his cheeks and neck.

 We drowned the noise of play-dates and traffic with squeals of sweat leaves on Sacramento Ave., and in that moment I can truly say I regretted my 2-year Aliya plan.

-As I push myself to get my short stories published, as I circle hungrily around positions at The News York Times, Washington Post and NPR, I cant help but think that America is the only place I can be professional successful.
+As I push myself to get my short stories published, as I circle hungrily around positions at The News York Times, Washington Post and NPR, I can't help but think that America is the only place I can be professionally successful.

 Why?
 Because I know the language.
 I have the connections here to get me where I want.
 I have the family infrastructure to support me during rough periods.
 I have a mom who will move me into my first home.
 There, I can only assume it will be hard.

 I always meet interesting people in economics class.
 First there was the mustache-goatee combo guy who enjoys building motorcycles and then there was Rose from Rowanda who is moving to Dupont Circle and took down my number to meet up for lunch.

 Last week, a week before our final exam, there was Way Lyn.
 She asked me how I did on the last test.
 Pretty crumby.
 Her?
 Not at all what she hoped for.
 We were both struggling to teach ourselves to sink or swim in a classroom environment where the lifeguard turned out to be fireman.
 He thought he was saving us, but was really just adding more water.